-As Leptin levels increase and your brain slows down your metabolism, your body will start to convert Free T4 into Reverse T3.
+As Leptin levels increase and your brain slows down your metabolism, your body will start to convert Free T4 into Reverse T3 (7).

-Reverse T3 actually competes on your cells for binding with the free and Active T3 hormone.
+Reverse T3 actually competes with your cells for binding with the free and active T3 hormone.

-The higher your reverse T3 levels, the lower your metabolism and the more likely you are to suffer from Hypothyroidism.
+The higher your reverse T3 levels, the lower your metabolism and the more likely you are to suffer from hypothyroidism (8).

 This increase in Reverse T3 is known as “Reverse T3 pooling”.

 It’s also clinically seen as euthyroid sick syndrome or Low T3 syndrome.
 (I’ve outlined the connection between these conditions in the other blog posts)

 Treating these high levels of reverse T3 can be a tricky process and requires a physician who is knowledgeable in both leptin resistance and reverse T3.

 Often times the best treatment for patients with this condition is T3-only medication.

 In addition, you may require a total reduction in your T4 thyroid medication to reduce the conversion of T4 to reverse T3.

 This connection between leptin, obesity and thyroid hormone is very powerful.